 It’s very important to find a thyroid-literate practitioner who will take the time to really listen to you and run the necessary tests.

 I list the most important lab tests to discuss with your healthcare practitioner here on this post: The Top 5 Thyroid Tests To Discuss With Your Doctor.

 Research tells us that thyroid hormone action is largely determined by the amount of free T3 (FT3) that is available to bind to the thyroid hormone receptors located throughout the body.

 According to the Society of Endocrinology, “T3 is a thyroid hormone that plays vital roles in the body’s metabolic rate, heart and digestive functions, muscle control, brain development and function, and the maintenance of bones.”
 As you can imagine, it’s therefore crucial to test FT3.

 Science based genetic testing looks at variations in genes known as single nucleotide polymorphisms (SNPs).
 This type of testing provides deeper insights your health.
 And most importantly treatment can be optimized to suit your individual needs.

 5. Choose A Natural Thyroid Diet

-A nutritious, mainly plant-based diet lays the foundation for improvements in thyroid health.
+A healthy, nutritious diet lays the foundation for improvements in thyroid health.
 Fresh vegetables, and fruits (organic if possible) should be the mainstay of your diet.
 If you are not eating Paleo you could also add in minimally processed gluten-free grains, and legumes.
-If you are not vegan or vegetarian you may also wish to add in small amounts of wild fish, and grass fed meat to your weekly diet.
+If you are not vegetarian you may also wish to add in small amounts of good quality protein to your weekly diet.

 These thyroid healing foods are rich in nutrients such as iodine, zinc, selenium, B-vitamins, magnesium, and healthy fats.